USA Banner

 What's New

-• On May 18, 2023, FTA announced approximately $220 million available for Fiscal Year 2023 funding to improve and expand ferry service in communities across the country to help people connect to jobs and opportunity.
-View the notice of funding opportunity.
+• On September 16, 2024, FTA announced approximately $300 million in Fiscal Year 2024 project selections to 18 projects in 14 states to improve and expand ferry service in communities across the country to help people connect to jobs and opportunity.

 • Funding includes:

-• $34.4 million to projects under the Passenger Ferry Grant program to 8 projects in 6 states and the U.S. Virgin Islands.
+• $56.3 million under the Passenger Ferry Grant Program to eight projects in seven states.

 Ferry Programs: